Adds Injector, a Dependency Injection framework, support to Flask.

 .. image:: https://github.com/alecthomas/flask_injector/workflows/CI/badge.svg :target: https://github.com/alecthomas/flask_injector?query=workflow%3ACI+branch%3Amaster

-Adds Injector <https://github.com/alecthomas/injector>
+Adds Injector <https://github.com/alecthomas/injector>_ support to Flask,

 this way there's no need to use global Flask objects, which makes testing simpler.